Where to stay:

 Tea rooms, gift shop and post office in Chiddingstone.

 15th century history and 21st century welcome collide in this newly rejuvenated pub restaurant in the charming NT village of Chiddingstone.
-Visit for the menu of locally-sourced produce.
+Visit for the menu of locally-sourced produce or come to Thursday Local’s Night for a brilliantly priced meal and great company.

 With dishes drawing inspiration from quality Kent produce, this Grade II listed ancient hostelry offers a warm welcome to all, whatever your mode of transport – whether walking, riding or driving!
 A favourite hunting lodge of Henry VIII, The Wheatsheaf will surely be your local favourite too.